 Ian Garrett is an artist, designer, producer, educator, and researcher in the field of sustainability in arts and culture.
 Ian is Associate Professor of Ecological Design for Performance at York University in Toronto, is the co-founder and director of the Center for Sustainable Practice in the Arts (CSPA), Executive Producer at ToasterLab, and resident designer at the Indy Convergence.
 He is a member of Associated Designer of Canada, where he serves on the Board of Directors, He is a member of the US Institute of Theatre Technology (USITT), where he currently serves as the Curator for the United States’ entry for the 2019 Prague Quadrennial.
 He is co-chair of World Stage Design 2022, and he co-chairs the Education Committee for the Broadway Green Alliance.

-Ian maintains a performance practice focused on the integration of sustainability, design, and technology.
+Ian maintains a practice focused on the integration of sustainability, design, and technology in performance and performing environments.
+His current work is similarly focused on the concept of Technological Haunting, using immersive media to time-shift the experience of site-specific performance.
 His most recent project was the multi-site-specific mixed reality project Transmission at the FuturePlay festival (Edinburgh, August 2017) and Future of Storytelling festival (New York, October 2017.
-His current work is similarly focused on the concept of Technological Haunting, using immersive media to time-shift the experience of site-specific performance.

 He has spoken and consulted on the arts and the environment around the world.
 His writing on the topic includes the monograph Arts, the Environment, and Sustainability for the Americans for the Arts’s New Community Visions Initiative; The Carbon Footprint of Theatrical Production, published in Readings in Performance and Ecology, from Palgrave McMilian, and the paper Theatre is No Place for a Plant in Landing Stages from the Ashden Directory.
 Garrett chaired the conferences Sustainability in Theatre and Staging Sustainability, 2014, and served as sustainability programme coordinator for World Stage Design in Cardiff, Wales.
 At WSD 2013 he led the selection committee for the temporary sustainable theatre project built for that event, the Willow Theatre.